 - Pour the cake batter evenly over the marshmallows in the pan.

-- Spoon the strawberry-gelatin mixture evenly over the cake batter.
+- Spoon the strawberry and gelatin mixture evenly over the batter.

-- Cool slightly before serving.
-Top with whipped cream, ice cream, or fresh strawberries.
+- Let the cake cool slightly before serving and top with whipped cream, ice cream, or fresh strawberries.

 Notes